|-|_,_/

 • Limit line lengths to 72 characters.

-• Decide exactly one newsgroup (submission address where to send the mail)
+• Decide exactly one newsgroup (submission address where to send themail)

-If job offered, but not in an IT profession, then
+If job offered, then

-Mail to dma-biete-misc@moderators.dana.de
+Email to dma-biete@moderators.dana.de

-for newsgroup: de.markt.arbeit.biete.misc
+for newsgroup: de.markt.arbeit.biete

 If sought job, then

-Mail to dma-suche@moderators.dana.de
+Email to dma-suche@moderators.dana.de

 for newsgroup: de.markt.arbeit.suche